Find out about the fees, checks and complaints procedures involved in renting with a letting agent.

 What to ask before you sign a contract

-Most private tenants sign up to an assured shorthold tenancy which must be for a minimum of 6 months.
+Most private tenants sign up to an assured shorthold tenancy.

 Before you agree to take on a tenancy from a letting agency, make sure you know: